Detective Inspector Montague Pluke

 "I read the Montague Pluke ones.
 Pluke is such an eccentric detective and I love the way he is passionate about horse troughs."

 Endeavour Press, the UK's leading independent digital publisher, have enrolled Detective Inspector Montague Pluke the CID's most superstitious police officer, in their criminal endeavours.
-Kindle editions of A Well-Pressed Shroud, Superstitious Death and the very first Pluke mystery, Omens of Death, have been so successful that they have been followed by a reissue in paperback.
+Kindle editions of three of his cases have been so successful that they have been followed by a reissue in paperback.

 Omens of Death